Stain Removal 101 – Tricks To Tackle Stubborn Stains

 Stains are far from the only cleanliness problem your premises will face.
 Dust, dirt, grime, and smudges will all collect quickly, and if this is not kept on top of, you will begin to see a negative effect on your businesses.
 For this reason, the assistance of a professional cleaning company may be needed to maintain your brand’s reputation and keep employee morale sky high.

 Vanguard is proud to provide a comprehensive service that can be relied on.
-Our cleaners undergo excellent training, with procedures accredited by the British Institute of Cleaning Science (BICSc), and regular top-up training to ensure they stay abreast of the latest infection control and spillages procedures.
+Our cleaners undergo excellent training, with procedures endorsed by the British Institute of Cleaning Science (BICSc), and regular top-up training to ensure they stay abreast of the latest infection control and spillages procedures.

 On top of this, Vanguard conducts regular audits to ensure our standards are kept as high as possible.
 This involves detailed inspections of our cleaning standards and staff, concluding in client feedback sessions that allow any concerns or steps to be taken and addressed.
 This is just part of our tailored service that designs custom cleaning schedules for your specific premises.